7 Common Myths About Psychosexual Evaluations, And the Truth Behind Each One

 Myth #5: Showing Emotion Will Hurt the Evaluation Outcome

-People often spend significant time wondering how they should behave, whether expressing sadness, anxiety, or remorse will be used against them.
+People spend enormous energy wondering how to "perform" during an evaluation, and whether sadness, anxiety, or remorse will count against them.

 Myth #6: The Evaluation Only Focuses on the Offense